 Students always complain about their homework and it doesn’t matter whether they are school or university students.
 Homework has always been a stumble stone in our lives.
 Sleepless nights, less time spent with friends, called off parties, unembodied dreams and plans.
 And it’s all because of unreasonable amount of homework.
 But have you ever thought about how many assignments should we get?
 What is the purpose of it?
 These and many other questions still have no answers.
 Just stop for a minute and think –is it you or your teacher who turns homework into a nightmare?
 Should we refuse it or find a way to make it less painful?
 Nowadays a lot of schools and universities start thinking about abandoning homework.
 Recent research has shown that about 74% of people are against any assignments and they would be glad if the government passed the law abolishing homework.
 Isn’t it great?
 Or this fact horrifies you?
+How to focus on homework?
 Yes, we are sick and tired of these monotonous hours spent on reading, researching, writing and remembering.
 However the problem may lie not in the students’ attitude, but in teacher’s obsession to give as much homework as possible without considering that students have life outside the school or university.
 That is why this article may interest a lot of teachers and help them to rethink their homework demands.

 What is the reason?